github/docs/content/development/specs-algorithms-debugging/voice-prompts.md

 </pre>

 ## 2. Voice Languages and Variants
-* Some common language voices prompt packages are preinstallled in OsmAnd, others require a one-time download-
+* Some common language voices prompt packages are preinstallled in OsmAnd, others require a one-time download.
 * For some languages we offer different regional variants.
 Hearing also the correct reggional pronunciation depends on the capabilities of your device.
 * For some voices we also offer additional variants with e.g. shorter prompts or some prompts muted